 Home Delivery

-The Home Delivery program is EFN’s newest program, implemented in May of 2020 as a way to reduce food access barriers for people experiencing food insecurity as a result of the COVID-19 pandemic.
-Every week, our team of volunteer drivers delivers boxes of food to families across Pierce County.
-Families can receive food every other week, once per month, or just once, depending on their needs.
-Boxes contain a mixture of fresh fruits and vegetables, shelf-stable foods, dairy, and protein.
-We get food for the Home Delivery Program through purchase and donations.
-The number of boxes a family receives varies based on family size.
-On average, families receive enough food for 12 meals every delivery.
+EFN’s Home Delivery program was implemented in 2020 as a way to reduce food access barriers for people experiencing food insecurity as a result of the COVID-19 pandemic.
+Today, families in the program face significant barriers to visiting a food pantry due to medical conditions, mobility challenges, and limited transportation.
+Every week, our team of volunteer drivers deliver boxes of food to these families across Pierce County.
+Deliveries consist of shelf-stable foods, produce, milk, eggs, and frozen protein.
+We receive food for the Home Delivery Program through purchase and donations.

 Co-Op Food Purchasing Program